soorajmr/tidydata/README.md

 * Subjects: Unique identifier for the person who took part in the experiment
 * Activities: Different physical activities that the subject did, for which the gyroscope and accelerometer readings were taken.
 Values possible: LAYING, SITTING, STANDING, WALKING, WALKING_UPSTAIRS and WALKING_DOWNSTAIRS
-* All remaining columns: These are same as the features mentioned in the original datase.
+* All remaining columns: This is a subset of the features mentioned in the original datase, with only mean and standard deviation columns selected.
+The meaning of the column labels remain the same as in the original data.
 Please refer to the README.txt file in the UCI data.
 One difference is that for a subject-activity combination, multiple rows are combined into one, resulting in the feature values being the mean of all the feature measurements for that subject-activity combination.
 Also note that these values were originally normalized in the range (-1, 1).